kartikeytewari/movie_info/README.md

 ![Express](https://img.shields.io/badge/-Express-blue)
 ![OMDB](https://img.shields.io/badge/-OMDB_API-blue)

-This is a website where a user can access information about diffrent movies, based on there title, or the words that are in the title.
+This is a website where a user can access information about different movies, based on there title, or the words that are in the title.
 It can access data about movies that are released in India or Internationally, and have a good search engine ensuring good response time for searching data.
 The website uses OMDB API for getting movie data.

 <hr>